EphemeralSpace/docs/src/design/masks/crew/empath.md

 >
 > **Archetypes:** N/A
 >
-> **Description:** Use your mystic abilities to sense the auras of others, suffer brain damage in pursuit of knowledge.
+> **Description:** Use your mystic abilities to sense the auras of others, wildly misinterpret vague readings.
 >
 > **Objectives:** None
 >